microsoft/CromwellOnAzure/docs/quickstart-cromwell-on-azure.md

 Alternatively, you can use http or https paths for your input files [using shared access signatures (SAS)](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) for files in a private Azure Storage account container or refer to any public file location.

-Please note, [Cromwell engine currently does not support http(s) paths](https://github.com/broadinstitute/cromwell/issues/4184#issuecomment-425981166)in the JSON inputs file that accompany a WDL.
-So ensure that your workflow WDL does not perform any WDL operations/input expressions that require Cromwell to download the http(s) inputs on the host machine.
+*Please note, [Cromwell engine currently does not support http(s) paths](https://github.com/broadinstitute/cromwell/issues/4184#issuecomment-425981166) in the JSON inputs file that accompany a WDL. **Ensure that your workflow WDL does not perform any WDL operations/input expressions that require Cromwell to download the http(s) inputs on the host machine.***

 ## Configure your Cromwell on Azure trigger file
-Cromwell on Azure uses a trigger file to note the paths to all input information and to initiate the workflow.
-A sample trigger file can be downloaded from this [GitHub repo](https://github.com/microsoft/CromwellOnAzure/blob/master/samples/quickstart/FastqToUbamSingleSample.chr21.json) and includes the following information:
+Cromwell on Azure uses a JSON trigger file to note the paths to all input information and to initiate the workflow.
+[A sample trigger file can be downloaded from this GitHub repo](https://github.com/microsoft/CromwellOnAzure/blob/master/samples/quickstart/FastqToUbamSingleSample.chr21.json) and includes the following information:
 - The "WorkflowUrl" is the url for your WDL file.
 You can get this from the Azure Portal.
 - The "WorkflowInputsUrl" is the url for your input JSON file.
 - The "WorkflowOptionsUrl" is only used with some WDL files.
 If you are not using it set this to `null`.